 - (1) Concessioner Maintenance Plan and Report.
 The Concessioner must provide to the Service (for the Service's review and approval) a Concessioner Maintenance Plan and Report (CMPR) that is applicable to all Concession Facilities.
-The CMPR must identify projected Maintenance activities in year prior to commencement of the work.
+The CMPR must identify projected maintenance activities in year prior to commencement of the work.
 Work that requires planning and design must be identified in the CMPR the year before planning and design begins.
 The purpose of the CMPR is to identify the need and tentative scope of activities a complete year in advance of actual work to allow adequate time to prepare for work commencement and report status.
 Projects shown in the CMPR must include at a minimum the NPS asset number; work order number, work order subtype, work order open date; project title; concept description; justification; and anticipated NEPA and Section 106 planning and compliance; status; and work order completed date.
 The CMPR should break down activities to be performed in sufficient detail to identify, plan, locate and track work performed. - (2) Concessioner Project Plan and Report.
-Concessioner Project Plan and Report.
-The following requirements are in addition to the requirements for the Component Renewal Reserve Project Plan and Report (CPPR) in Exhibit I Component Renewal Reserve Project Procedures.
-The Concessioner must provide to the Service (for the Service's review and approval) a CPPR to include proposed projects in priority order for the following five (3) years.
-The CPPR must identify component renewal projects.
-If design is planned prior to construction, show the accurate years of design vs. construction in the CPPR.
-Include work order completion dates and associated work order numbers in the individual project completion reports identified in Exhibit I.

-- (3) Personal Property Report.
+The Concessioner must provide to the Service (for the Service's review and approval) a Concessioner Project Plan and Report (CPPR) that is applicable to all Concession Facilities.
+The CPPR must identify Component Renewal projects one year prior to commencement of the individual project.
+Projects that require planning and design before construction must be identified in the CPPR the year before planning and design begins.
+The purpose of the CPPR is to identify the need and tentative scope of projects a complete year in advance of actual work to allow adequate time to prepare for project commencement and report project status.
+Projects shown in the CPPR must include at a minimum the NPS asset number; work order number, work order open date; project title; concept description; justification; and anticipated NEPA and Section 106 planning and compliance; status; and work order completed date. - (3) Personal Property Report.
 The Concessioner must provide to the Service (for the Service's review and approval) a Personal Property Report that documents the Concessioner's schedule for Personal Property replacement, rehabilitation, and repair for the next calendar year.
 The plan must include the specifications, item description, estimated date of replacement, estimated replacement cost, expected life of replacement property, and expected salvage value of replaced Personal Property at time of replacement. - (4) Pesticide Use Log.
 The Concessioner must submit to the Service a Pesticide Use Log which documents the Concessioner's pesticide use for the prior calendar year. - (5) Pesticide Use Request Form.
 The Concessioner must submit to the Service (for the Service's review and approval) a pesticide request form documenting anticipated pesticide use for the next calendar year. - (6) Fire Prevention Plan.
 The Concessioner must prepare a documented Fire Prevention Plan in accordance with Applicable Laws and Service policy for review and approval by the Fire Code Official (FCO) or the Area Structural Fire Coordinator (Park Structural Fire Coordinator [PSFC]) and must submit its initial plan to the Service within 120 days of the effective date of this Contract and annually thereafter by the fourth Monday in January of each year or 30 days after installation, upgrades or substantial changes to systems.
 The plan will address the requirements of this section of the Maintenance Plan.